VinnySmallUtilities/sdel/readme.md

 For "crs" the file is created with the template 0x00.
 And then it just gets deleted.
 Thus, wiping is carried out only once.

+"crf" starts the program so that it creates only directories (a large number) without creating a large file to wipe empty space.

 ## Usage examples